AhmedMHCodeLab/ECS-Project-V1/README.md

 ### Prerequisites

 - AWS account with appropriate permissions
-- Terraform 1.0+
+- Terraform 1.9.0+
-- A registered domain name (for HTTPS)
+- A registered domain name (for HTTPS and DNS delegation)

 ### Deployment Steps